smiakchilo/aem-crash-course/lessons/2.11/part2.md

 }
 ```

 We can pick up the desired implementation with the `filter` property (the direct analog of `@Reference(target = "...")`).
 But there isn't any analog of `cardinality`, nor policy options or binding methods.
-All in all, it just reminds us that Sling Models are not designed for complex logic.
+All in all, it just reminds us that Sling models are not designed for complex logic.

 Another way is to retrieve a reference to a service with `SlingScriptHelper`.
 This way we can even retrieve an array of instances, although indirectly:
 ```java